(Editor’s note: This post was originally published in 2016 and has recently been updated for accuracy and relevance)

-These providers handle a huge volume of data.
+Cloud-based phone systems handle a huge volume of data.
 Therefore, they must deliver a higher quality of redundancy protection and disaster recovery.
 Downtime is less frequent for a cloud-based setup, and is fixed more quickly in case of a problem.
-Many providers boast a 99%+ percentage of uptime on their service level agreements upon signing up.
+Many providers boast greater than 99.99% percentage of uptime on their service level agreements upon signing up.

 Security and privacy